ccy05327/ccy05327/README.md

 - Publish an Android App on Google Play Store ([SDV](https://github.com/ccy05327/Sleep-Data-Visualization/tree/v2))
 - Not afraid of Algorithms
-- GDSC UoL Lead 2022-2023
+- GDSC UoL 4 Technical Events (no goal for non-technical ones but for sure have many)

 ### Working Towards

-- Leading tech-related projects
 - Knowing the whole process of web/app development cycle
 - Make an impact on [my](https://uol-taiwan.github.io/) & [uol](https://world-class.github.io/) community online